Google.org

 Google.org, founded in October 2005, is the charitable arm of Google, a multinational technology company.
 The organization has committed roughly US$100 million in investments and grants to nonprofits annually.

 The organization is noted for several significant grants to nonprofits using technology and data in innovative ways to support racial justice, educational opportunity, crisis response after health epidemics and natural disasters, and issues affecting the San Francisco Bay Area community where it is headquartered.
 It also hosts regular challenges around the world to stimulate innovative uses of technologies to address local challenges.

 Overview

 The mission and approach of Google.org has seen multiple iterations over the years, an approach that mirrors other divisions within Google in its effort to reallocate resources towards the most significant and effective methods.
 The organization's general strategy involves funding the use of technology, data, and user-centered design to make a better world, faster.

 Google.org is considered a part of Google, as opposed to an Alphabet organization, under the formation of the Alphabet parent company in 2016.
 To fund the organization, Google granted three million shares during their initial public offering (IPO).
 In 2014, the corporation stated on its website that it donates $100,000,000 in grants, 200,000 hours, and $1 billion in products each year.

 Major initiatives

 As of 2016, Google has focused a majority of its efforts on a few key topics, based upon a premise of equality and opportunity.
+In 2024, Google.org launched the Google.org Accelerator: Generative AI, a six-month program providing funding, technical assistance, and Google engineering support to nonprofits building generative AI tools for social impact.
+The inaugural cohort included 21 organizations whose projects are projected to reach more than 30 million people over three years.